Is Roku cheaper than cable?

 1. Can I watch live TV on Roku?

 Yes, Roku offers several live TV streaming options, including Sling TV, Hulu + Live TV, and YouTube TV.
-These services provide access to live channels, sports events, and news broadcasts.
+These services provide access to live channels, including news, sports, and entertainment.

-No, Roku devices do not have any hidden costs.
-However, some streaming services may require a subscription fee, but these are separate from the Roku device itself.
+While Roku devices have no hidden costs, some streaming services may require a subscription fee.
+However, these fees are typically lower than cable subscriptions, and you have the flexibility to choose which services you want to subscribe to.